Princess Peach: Other media

 In 1986, a Japanese anime film was produced titled Super Mario Bros.: The Great Mission to Rescue Princess Peach!.
 Written by Hideo Takayashiki and directed by Masami Hata, it was based on the events of the first Super Mario Bros. video game.
 The story involves Princess Peach escaping from the video game world into Mario's world before being captured and pulled back to the Mushroom Kingdom by King Koopa.
 Mario and Luigi are lured into the Mushroom Kingdom by a dog in order to save her.

 In September 1989, Peach appeared in a children's TV show, The Super Mario Bros.
-Super Show!, as an 8-bit sprite.
+Super Show!.
 She is voiced by Jeannie Elias in The Super Mario Bros.
 Super Show! and Tracey Moore in the two follow-up series The Adventures of Super Mario Bros.
 3 and Super Mario World.

 Throughout 1992, Peach (named Princess Toadstool) appeared in a comic titled Super Mario Adventures, which was serialized in Nintendo Power.
 The plot involves Bowser proposing marriage to her and threatening to turn her subjects to stone if she refuses.
 After Mario is turned to stone, she and her troops pursue Bowser down a pipe, but she is eventually captured by Bowser.
 Rather than remaining idle, she demonstrates resourcefulness in various ways, including tricking her way out of her cell, escaping from a window using a yellow cape, and popping out of a pizza box holding a bomb in an effort to save Mario.

 Princess Peach is also prominently featured within Universal Studios Japan and Universal Studios Hollywood's immersive Super Nintendo World areas.
 A costume character meet-and-greet with her is located in her pavilion.
 The interactive "Power-Up Bands" feature a design based on her dress.

 Anya Taylor-Joy voices Princess Peach in The Super Mario Bros.
 Movie and The Super Mario Galaxy Movie.

 Peach is voiced by Anya Taylor-Joy in The Super Mario Bros.
 Movie (2023) and The Super Mario Galaxy Movie (2026).
 Her casting, alongside the rest of the principal cast, was announced via a Nintendo Direct in September 2021.
 In the film, Peach is Mario's guide and romantic interest, having been raised by the Toads from infancy in the Mushroom Kingdom.
 Director Aaron Horvath said that Luigi became the victim Mario must save to substitute Peach's traditional role in video games as the damsel in distress so she can remain a strong monarch and protector of the Toads.
 Taylor-Joy said that she was concerned before taking the role but that her portrayal of Peach as a strong, capable leader was "the way she was supposed to be."
 A song from the film, which was titled "Peaches" and written and performed by Bowser voice actor Jack Black, was released in April 2023.
+In The Super Mario Galaxy Movie, Peach is revealed as the younger sister of Princess Rosalina, who sent her to the Mushroom Kingdom when she was an infant to protect her from danger.